 Vintage home trends are known for adding character and nostalgia to modern living spaces.
 And for those who want to ditch flat-packed furniture for something more unique, many are embracing vintage, or opting to mix the old with the new.

 But if you worry that 1970’s or 80’s-inspired decor will make your home look somewhat dated, there are vintage home trends that still look good, according to experts.
+Retro styling is definitely back in our homes.

 Unlike these outdated vintage trends to avoid, there are some vintage styles that are timeless, and here to stay.
 And when mixing and matching styles, they should work well to complement your modern interior design.